wso2/ETAC/outlooks/blockchain4integration_outlook.md

 As the definition of integration explains, integration connects different systems within and outside the organization, and it builds an integrated system.
 Therefore, integration has evolved to become a necessary and crucial factor in organizations’ design and often a strong predictor of user productivity.

 Our main goal is to sort between the hype and the real potential of blockchain within the integration domain.
 With that in mind, we wanted to take a systematic approach to evaluate it.
-To do so, we have used the Emerging Technology Analysis Canvas (ETAC) [27] framework, which takes a broad view of emerging technology by probing impact, feasibility, risks and future timelines.
+To do so, we have used the Emerging Technology Analysis Canvas (ETAC) [[27](https://github.com/wso2/ETAC/blob/master/ETAC.md)] framework, which takes a broad view of emerging technology by probing impact, feasibility, risks and future timelines.

-We make the following conclusions as a result of our analysis:
+We draw the following conclusions as a result of our analysis:
 * There are integration use cases in both public and private blockchain.
 * We identified four architecture pattern candidates that support those use cases: IAM, Auditable History or Workspace,  Registry or Marketplace, and Smart Contracts and Managed Things.
 * We find that the Auditable History or Workspace and IAM patterns are feasible.